JacksonKuo/blog/_posts/2026-3-19-golden-rules-of-work.markdown

 You need some sort of exercise.
 This was a recommendation add.
 I ended up living semi-close by to the office and walk a little over a mile each day to work.
 Not too shabby.
 And don't eat so much rice.

 #### 18. Breathe
 Sometimes I notice it can be hard to focus, at home or in the middle of the day.
 I notice my brain is a bit flighty.
 Notice that tumultuous internal feeling, and try some breath control.
+Each breath burns away extraneous thoughts.

 # References
 [^1]: [https://www.reddit.com/r/AutismInWomen/comments/1q9ldoq/looking_for_help_with_specific_calm_tv_shows/](https://www.reddit.com/r/AutismInWomen/comments/1q9ldoq/looking_for_help_with_specific_calm_tv_shows/)